Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     - **Backend host type**: Custom host

-    - **Backend host name**: paste in the DNS name for the Public IP Address (namded *WWWEXTLB-PIP*) assocated with the Load Balancer for the Web VMs within the BCDRIaaSSecondarySite resource group.
+    - **Backend host name**: paste in the DNS name for the Public IP Address (named *WWWEXTLB-PIP*) associated with the Load Balancer for the Web VMs within the BCDRIaaSSecondarySite resource group.

     - **Priority**: 2